flare-foundation/docs/docs/user/delegation/delegation-faq.md

 ## To whom should I delegate my vote power?

-For the ongoing stability of the FTSO it is highly recommended delegating to reliable price providers, i.e., ones that are committed to providing accurate price feeds.
+For the ongoing stability of the FTSO it is highly recommended delegating to reliable data providers, i.e., ones that are committed to providing accurate price feeds.
-Consider the expected reward rate each price provider can offer.
+Consider the expected reward rate each data provider can offer.

 See [flaremetrics.io](https://flaremetrics.io/) for a list of FTSO data providers.

-## How many price providers can I delegate to?
+## How many data providers can I delegate to?

-Each user can delegate to one or two price providers.
+Each user can delegate to one or two data providers.

-## Should I delegate to one or two price providers?
+## Should I delegate to one or two data providers?

-For an account with a low balance (~ 500 tokens) it is better to delegate to 1 price provider, since the gas amount when claiming rewards for two providers is a bit higher.
+For an account with a low balance (~ 500 tokens) it is better to delegate to 1 data provider, since the gas amount when claiming rewards for two providers is a bit higher.
-If you have a larger account, consider delegating to two price providers.
+If you have a larger account, consider delegating to two data providers.

 ## When I send or receive tokens is my delegation data automatically updated?